Making macOS behave itself

 19 Respond to model dialogue boxes without mouse

-Some time I do not wish to click on buttons, and would happy press a button instead.
-That is disabled per default.
+Sometimes I do not wish to click on buttons and would happily press a button instead.
+That is disabled by default.
 There is a keyboard shortcut setting which enables tab-navigation.
 System Preferences → Keyboard → Shortcuts → Full Keyboard Access… → All Controls.

 20 Trusting homebrew casks